SkyLordIN/Task/README.md

-# Appium + WebDriver.IO Demo Framework - Android
+# Mobile Testing with Appium and WebDriver.IO

-This project has been created to demonstrate how a QA Engineer can perform Mobile Testing using Appium + WebDriver.IO More commands and insights about the integration at [WebDriverIO Appium docs](https://webdriver.io/docs/api/appium/)
+This demo framework showcases the power of Appium and WebDriver.IO in mobile testing for Android devices.
+It provides a comprehensive example of how to automate mobile testing using these popular tools.
+Learn More
+For more information on using Appium with WebDriver.IO, check out the [WebDriverIO Appium docs](https://webdriver.io/docs/appium.html).
 - - -
 ## General System Requirements